 The mandate of the Department is "to facilitate the management of resources, coordinate the County development planning, policy formulation and implementation for economic development.
 Specifically these are outlined as:

-- County development planning.

-- County human resources management.
+- County development planning and resources allocation.

-- County procurement management.
+- County supply chain management and control.

 - County financial resources management.

 - County audit and risks controls.

+- Resources Mobilization

 3.1.5 Role of stakeholders.